M17-Project/M17_spec/pages/02.part-1/03.physical-layer/docs.md

 ![packet_frame_encoding](packet_frame_encoding.svg?classes=caption "Packet Frame Encoding")

+### End of Transmission marker (EoT)

+Every transmission ends with a distinct symbol stream, which shall consist of at least 40 ms of repeating +3, +3, +3, +3, +3, +3, -3, +3 pattern, or 0x555D in hexadecimal notation.

 #### Extended Golay(24,12) code

 The extended Golay(24,12) encoder uses generating polynomial g given below to generate the 11 check bits.
 The check bits and an additional parity bit are appended to the 12 bit data, resulting in a 24 bit codeword.
 The resulting code is systematic, meaning that the input data (message) is embedded in the codeword.